Skip to main content

 Managing IFTA – Everything Your Trucking Company Needs to Know

 The history of IFTA began in 1983, but the program wasn’t fully developed and implemented until 1996 when Congress enacted legislation and Canada joined the program.
 Before IFTA, fuel tax filing was an arduous time-consuming task.
 Truckers needed to obtain tax permits and file fuel tax returns in each jurisdiction they operated in.
 That meant dealing with irregular reporting timelines and extensive paperwork.
-Today, IFTA provides a simple and unified process to report, pay, and distribute fuel taxes.
+Today, knowing what is IFTA in trucking and how to complete the process provides a simple and unified method to report, pay, and distribute fuel taxes.
 Fuel tax filing is now streamlined and quick.
 Trucking companies submit one fuel tax return four times a year, no matter how many IFTA jurisdictions their trucks drive through.

 Where does IFTA apply?